code-chronicles-code/leetcode-curriculum/DEVELOPMENT.md

 ### Yarn

-As mentioned, Yarn (specifically [classic Yarn](https://classic.yarnpkg.com/)) is the package manager we currently use for the TypeScript/JavaScript code.
+As mentioned, [Yarn](https://yarnpkg.com/) is the package manager we currently use for the TypeScript/JavaScript code.
 If you have a recent version of Node, you will have access to all the package managers your heart desires, though you may need to enable them using [Corepack](https://nodejs.org/api/corepack.html):

 ```sh
 # The `corepack` command is distributed with Node.